Jeffrey-S-Smith/trainLinkList-/README.md

         - headRef = newNode;
         - return head = headRef;
 }

+1. Set the value of the pointer (ptr) to the head of the linked list and a sum variable with 0.
+2. Traversing the linked list using a loop until all the nodes get traversed.
+    - Add the value of current node to the sum. sum += pointer -> data .
+    - Increment the pointer to the next node of linked list. pointer = pointer ->next .
+3. Return the sum.

 - create a function to find the sum of nodes
   - function sumOfNodes(head) {